tango-controls/tango-doc/source/development/device-api/device-server-writing.rst

 and copy.
 Both *string\_alloc* and *string\_dup* return a null pointer if allocation fails.
 The *string\_free* function must be used to free memory allocated with *string\_alloc* and *string\_dup*.
+Calling *string\_free* for a null pointer is safe and does nothing. *Tango::string\_free* is available only since cppTango 9.3.3.
+*Tango::string\_dup* is available only since Tango 9.
+If you are using an older version of the Tango C++ library, you should use *CORBA::string\_free* and *CORBA::string\_dup* instead.
-Calling *string\_free* for a null pointer is safe and does nothing.
-The following code fragment is an example of the Tango::DevString type usage
+The following code fragment is an example of the Tango::DevString type usage :

 .. code:: cpp
   :number-lines: